department-of-veterans-affairs/vets-website/content/pages/vocational-rehab-and-employment/service-disabled/return-to-job.md

 <div class="feature" markdown="1">

-### Can I get help to return to my old job through VR&amp;E?
+### Can I get help returning to my old job through VR&amp;E?

-You may qualify for help if you're a Veteran with a service-connected disability, and you:
+You may qualify for help if you're a Veteran with a service-connected disability and you:
-- Have an employment barrier/handicap (meaning your disability makes it hard for you to prepare for, get, and keep a job that suits your skills and needs), **and**
+- Have an employment barrier or handicap (meaning your disability makes it hard for you to prepare for, get, and keep a job that suits your skills and needs), **and**
 - Are signed up for VR&amp;E, **and**
 - Would like to return to your previous place of employment